Andrewodwyer/project3-battleships/README.md

     - After player shot and received the information on whether it was a hit or miss, I wanted a delay of 1 second so the player could take it in before been distracted by the to grids again.
     ![time.sleep(1)](images/time_sleep.png)

+- Game Board design:
+    - The player tracking grid and the player ship positions were on top of each other initially, making it hard to see without scrolling up.
+In order to fix this I placed 2 grids side by side in the print_board function and gave it parameters for 2 boards, the tracking board and the players ship positions.
+    This function is called in the main game and is given the arguments, player_tracking_board and player_board to print these boards to the terminal

 ## Manual Testing

 - Game loads with link